Home/Reviews/West Elm

 Overall score

-The Portside delivers a classic outdoor teak aesthetic that reads more premium than its price.
-Clean lines, consistent proportions, and teak's natural warmth make it one of West Elm's stronger outdoor designs.
+The Portside delivers a classic outdoor hardwood aesthetic that reads more premium than its price.
+Clean lines, consistent proportions, and the natural warmth of eucalyptus and mahogany make it one of West Elm's stronger outdoor designs.
 It photographs well and holds up visually over years of weathering.

 What People Are Saying